guvarallo/frontline-airtable-studio-bot/README.md

 If you are not familiar with it, [learn more about Twilio Studio here](https://www.twilio.com/docs/studio/user-guide/get-started).

 - In your Twilio console, go to **_Studio > Flows_** and create a new flow.
-- To give you a head start, select the option **Import from JSON** and paste the content found in the `studio-flow.json` file.
+- To give you a head start, select the option **Import from JSON** and paste the content found in the [studio-flow.json](studio-flow.json) file.
 - You can use this flow to get you started.
 You can change the texts, languages, flows accordingly once created (pay attention to the architecture if you change the flow).
-- **Don't forget to change the function URLs inside the widgets to the ones you deployed above.**
+- Don't forget to change the function URLs inside the widgets to the ones you deployed above.

 ## Conversations Address Configuration

-Now we need to [create a Conversation Address Configuration](https://www.twilio.com/docs/conversations/api/address-configuration-resource#create-an-addressconfiguration-resource) and setup the webhook which will be called with the `onMessageAdded` event, that redirects the message to our bot on Twilio Studio:
+Finally, we need to [create a Conversation Address Configuration](https://www.twilio.com/docs/conversations/api/address-configuration-resource#create-an-addressconfiguration-resource) and setup the webhook which will be called with the `onMessageAdded` event, that redirects the message to our bot on Twilio Studio:

 ```bash
 twilio api:conversations:v1:configuration:addresses:create \